-- ii.
-Gloves: All employees of Critical Business or Performing Critical Government Functions who come into contact with customers or good should wear gloves, if gloves are provided by their employer. - d) All persons working in the courthouses and probation are required to wear face coverings when in close proximity (less than 6 feet) to co-workers or customers, in any area of the building, including courtrooms.
-All persons handling or exchanging paperwork or legal documents in the office, courtrooms, or at the counters should all wear gloves provided supplies remain available. - e) Public Health Order 20-28, Safer at Home, pursuant to the Governor's directive in Executive Order D 2020 044 mandates that the 17th JD implement symptom monitoring protocols and daily temperature checks for all judicial officers and staff at the worksite to minimize the transmission of the COVID-19 virus.
+- 18) Public Health Order 20-28, Safer at Home, pursuant to the Governor's directive in Executive Order D 2020 044 mandates that the 17th JD implement symptom monitoring protocols and daily temperature checks for all judicial officers and staff at the worksite to minimize the transmission of the COVID-19 virus.
 The 17th JD has implemented an appropriate symptom monitoring protocol and mandatory reporting system.
 Judicial officers and staff throughout the entire 17th JD shall abide by the mandatory protocols issued by the Court Executive on May 18, 2020. - 19) Effective Date and Modification of this Order: This Order is effective immediately upon the date and time entered below.
 Circumstances continue to change and this Order may be updated or modified frequently.
-The Chief Judge will continue to monitor available information and recommendations from health organizations, and this CJO 2020-01A5 may be revised or extended as deemed necessary.
+The Chief Judge will continue to monitor available information and recommendations from health organizations, and this CJO 2020-01A7 may be revised or extended as deemed necessary.

-SO ORDERED this 5th day of July, 2020, at 4:00 p.m.
+SO ORDERED this 30th day of August, 2020, at 2:00 p.m.